-If you’re a CFD trader, you’ve probably heard of copy trading and you might be keen to give it a go.
+If you’re a casual financial trader, you’ve probably heard of copy trading.
+Perhaps you’ve even thought about using this strategy to compliment your trading style.
 But can you really make money by doing copy trading?

 Social trading takes the strain